monsdar/DynRow/README.md

 `python DynRow.py --name Kippy`

 ## Intervals
 Interval mode is enabled by passing *--dointervals* on the command line.
-In interval mode you row your first interval against a boat that moves at your recent average pace.
-The boats pause during the rest interval and automatically reset just before the start of the next interval.
-A boat is added for each previous interval.
-That boat replays how your rowed for that interval.
+In interval mode you row your first interval against a computer-controlled boat.
+They will automatically reset just before the start of the next work-interval, adding a boat for each previous interval.
+Each boat replays how your rowed for one of the previous intervals.
 You are then racing against yourself.

 e.g.:
 `python DynRow.py --dointervals`